stolostron/rhacm-docs/troubleshoot/ts_kms_plugin.md

 ### Symptom
 {: #symptom_timeout}

-Failed to create a secret by using the CLI or the {{site.data.keyword.gui}}.
+Failed to create a secret by using the CLI or the console.
 You see the error `Error from server (InternalError): Internal error occurred: rpc error: code = Unknown desc = Post https://kms-api.kube-system:28674/api/v2/keys/3ecbc3be-3534-41cd-9898-a224134fbb55?action=wrap: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)`.

 ### Cause
 {: #cause_timeout}